 The dressing of the pads can be done by one of several methods.
-The methods for solder removal include the solder wick or solder vacuum techniques.
+The methods for remnant solder removal includes solder wick or solder vacuum techniques.
 The solder vacuum process has less chance of damaging the pads while being somewhat slow.
-The braid technique, while faster, can lead to lifted pads or otherwise damaged solder mask areas if not done properly or with the right size of wick.
+Some tools can be programmed for high volume BGA rework to remove solder via non contact extraction.
+The solder wicking technique, while faster, can lead to lifted pads or otherwise damaged solder mask areas if not done using the proper care/technique with the right size of wick.

-After solder removal from the pads of the BGA site cleaning is performed or not performed depending on whether a water-soluble or no-clean paste flux has been used.
-Cleaning parameters would follow those used in the initial assembly of the product.
+After solder removal from the pads of the BGA site cleaning is performed.
+Cleaning processes and materials would follow those used in the initial assembly of the product.

-Solder must be selectively applied to the PCB site of the BGA in order to attach the solder balls of the BGA to the PCB.
-Solder paste is preferred as it provides "tacking" functionality for the device placement.
-In addition it provides compensation for height differentials while assisting to minimize warpage of the PCB.
+Solder must be selectively applied to the BGA site pads in order to attach the solder balls of the BGA to the PCB.
+Solder paste is preferred as it provides a "tacking" functionality for the device being placed.
+In addition, it provides compensation for height differentials while overcoming warpage of the PCB or the component.
+Generally speaking it provides for a wider process window.
 Numerous studies have also concluded that the application of solder paste in BGA rework is critical in obtaining a highly reliable product.
-There are several methods which can be used to apply solder paste as they are explained in detail below:
+There are several methods which can be used to apply solder paste selectively to the prepared rework location.

-A relatively new material/process for deposition of solder paste is the use of flexible solder paste stencils.
+A robust easier to get right process for deposition of solder paste is the use of flexible solder paste stencils.
 These stencils are laser cut from a polymer film with a residue-free adhesive backing that allows for easy removal.
-The first step to using the flexible stencil is to remove the paper to expose the adhesive backing.
+The first step to using the flexible stencil is to remove the release liner to expose the adhesive backing.
 The stencil must then be manually aligned with the land patterns on the PCB and firmly pressed down in place on the PCB surface.
 A squeegee is then used to roll a bead of solder paste across and down through the apertures of the stencil.
-The stencil must then be carefully removed from the PCB surface.
+The stencil is then carefully removed from the PCB surface.
 There is no cleaning step as the stencil is disposable

 The following comparison chart compares and contrasts the various BGA rework stenciling technologies: